zachary-kaelan/RustSapphoLib/README.md

 ### Bad_Good

-This scale reflects a character’s moral alignment: how nasty or nice they are.
+This scale reflects a characterâ€™s moral alignment: how nasty or nice they are.

  - **Bad**: The character is malevolent, selfish, or destructive, and tends to act with harmful intentions.
  - **Good**: The character is benevolent, altruistic, and aims to do good or act in the best interest of others.